TheoLem00/Pok-mon-Cards-Price-Updater/README.md

     		MsgBox ("Don't forget to save the file"), vbExclamation

 	End Sub
+4 - Download packages for the python file:
+Open your cmd and do "pip install "(Your path for the file packages.txt)".
+It should look like this "C:\Users\Name\Documents\packages.txt".

-4 - Edit the Python Script:
+5 - Edit the Python Script:
 Open the .py file using a code editor like Visual Studio Code (recommended for its ease of use).
 On line 28, replace the placeholder "C:\Users\..." with the full path to your Excel file.
 Save the file by clicking File > Save.

-5 - Using the Updater:
+6 - Using the Updater:
 Go back to the Excel file.

 In the relevant columns, enter the name of the Pokémon card and paste the corresponding CardMarket.com link.

 I recommend to apply filters on the CardMarket link (e.g., language, minimum card condition) for more accurate pricing.

-6 - Run the Update:
+7 - Run the Update:
 Once everything is set up, simply click on the Pokéball button in Excel.
 The script will run for a few seconds, and the card price will automatically update in your file!